ailothh/Weather_Satellite/README.md

 **Setting Requirements and Timelines:** At the outset, we carefully defined clear project requirements and set realistic timelines for each phase.
 This helped us stay organized, ensure we met our milestones, and deliver a working product on time.

-****Learning and Applying Skills:** This project allowed us to apply a range of programming skills such as getting started working with API's.
+**Learning and Applying Skills:** This project allowed us to apply a range of programming skills such as getting started working with API's.
 We used Tkinter to display the GUI to the user.
+##
 **Technologies Used:**
 Python
 Version Control: Git, GitHub

-In Development
+## In Development
---

 --Interface made in React utilizing JS, HTML, CSS, to display content hosted on Gitpages.